Birthstone Chart by Month and Zodiac Sign

-Many centuries later when birthstones started being used for metaphysical purposes, the order in which they appeared and even some varieties had changed.
-Using them in this way is believed to have been introduced by rabbis, Jewish gem traders and other influential members of society in Poland.
+Many centuries later when birthstones started being used for their healing properties, the order in which they appeared and even some varieties had changed.
+Using them for this purpose is believed to have been introduced by rabbis, Jewish gem traders and other influential members of society in Poland.

 Many had a keen interest in the stones featured in the priestly breastplate.
 Those who could afford to would carry a selection as talismans.

 As bible texts were repeatedly re-written the gemstones and order in which they appeared continually changed.
 Today there's a great deal of debate over the exact stones that were used.
 This is not only because of inaccurate translations but also because many of the names have changed.
-This is the reason why there are so many birthstone charts in circulation.
-It's also the reason for the wide variation of different gemstones.
+This is the reason why so many variations of the birthstone chart are in circulation.
+It's also the reason for there being so many different gemstones.

 Some varieties such as tourmaline and possibly diamond would not even have been known during biblical times.

-As an example of why there's so much confusion over names, the gemstone sapphirus once believed to be sapphire is now known to have been lapis lazuli.
+As an example of why there's so much confusion over names, sapphirus once believed to be sapphire is now known to have been lapis lazuli.
 Garnet was part of the group of stones known as carbuncle whilst peridot is believed to have been known as topazos.
-Sardius is now called carnelian.
+Today sardius is known as carnelian.

 Some argue the correct way to assign birthstones is according to astrological or zodiac sign and not by month of birth.